Scholarships and Financial Aid

 Note: These external fellowship opportunities fund supplemental experiences (research, institutes) or graduate studies or research.
 They are typically not intended to cover Temple’s tuition and fees.

-The Fulbright Hays Doctoral Dissertation Research Award provides opportunities for doctoral candidates to engage in full-time dissertation research abroad in modern foreign languages and area studies.
+Provides opportunities to doctoral candidates to engage in full-time dissertation research abroad in modern foreign languages and area studies.

-The Woodrow Wilson National Fellowship Foundation includes the Charlotte Newcombe Doctoral Dissertation Fellowship to support the final year of work on PhD dissertations dealing with ethical or religious values.
-The Woodrow Wilson Dissertation Fellowship in Women’s Studies to support original, significant interdisciplinary doctoral dissertations.
+The Woodrow Wilson National Fellowship Foundation includes the Charlotte Newcombe Doctoral Dissertation Fellowship, which supports the final year of work on a PhD dissertation dealing with ethical or religious values.
+The Wilson fellowship also includes the Woodrow Wilson Dissertation Fellowship in Women’s Studies, which supports original, significant interdisciplinary doctoral dissertations.

 Fellowship Databases and Other Resources